-Emergency Eye Wash Bottle
+Emergency Eye Wash Bottle (includes solution)

 Effective and immediate first aid eye irrigation is critical to helping people with eye injury, so your Eyewash System is now even easier to use.
 The new Emergency Replacement Eyewash Bottle has an upgraded fluid delivery system that allows the victim’s eye to be treated in any position, whether sitting, lying down or standing.
 The backboard is sized to be easily located near hazardous environments so that eyewash is readily available for potential eye injury.

 • Lid on eyecup prevents dust particles from falling into the eyecup